Detention & Evidence

 - Property and Evidence Section

-The main purpose of Irving Police Department Forensic Investigations is the application of modern science to investigate criminal cases and to resolve legal issues.
-Forensic Investigations is a highly technical unit that is responsible for identification, documentation, collection, analysis, and preservation of physical and digital evidence.
+The main purpose of the Irving Police Department Forensic Investigations Unit is the application of modern science to investigate criminal cases and resolve legal issues.
+Forensic Investigations is a highly technical unit that is responsible for the identification, documentation, collection, analysis, and preservation of physical and digital evidence.
 The expertise of our investigators extends to a wide range of areas such as death investigations, shooting reconstruction, bloodstain pattern analysis and electronic evidence processing.
 Our investigators’ tasks include, but are not limited to, latent fingerprint processing and comparisons, photography, video analysis, DNA and hair collection, gunshot residue processing and diagramming of crime scenes.
 Investigators, in turn, are able to use a compilation of these forensic processes to establish the sequence of events at a crime scene and, at times, identify a possible suspect.